qmacro/qmacro.github.io/src/posts/2024-09-02-setting-up-a-cache-server-for-apt-packages.md

 So there you have it - the results of my investigations into and early use of `apt-cacher-ng` as one component in a setup to reduce my Internet bandwidth usage.
 Running this on the "cacher" LXC container on my Proxmox host is great, and thanks to Tailscale, I can use it from anywhere.

+## Update

+There are some very useful and interesting comments on this topic [over on the Lobsters entry for this post][18].

 [1]: /tags/narrowboat/
 [2]: /blog/posts/2023/01/09/working-from-a-narrowboat-internet-connectivity/
 [3]: /tags/docker/